gandhinikhil/gandhinikhil/README.md

  Hello folks !! 👋

--> My name is Nikhil and I love to code.
+-> My name is Nikhi.

 ->I am Currently investing most of my time Data Engineer Site.

--> I am a Btech graduate(IT,2022) from LNCT Bhopal.
-Currently working as a Data Engineer at Persistent Systems.
+-> I am a B-tech graduate(IT,2022) from LNCT Bhopal.

+-> Currently working as a Data Engineer at Persistent Systems last one year.

 -> I am looking to colloborate with MNCs either as a freelancer or a Full time Employee.